 (2) what work or task has the dog been trained to perform.
 Staff cannot ask about the person’s disability, require medical documentation, require a special identification card or training documentation for the dog, or ask that the dog demonstrate its ability to perform the work or task.

 Outsite defines service animals as dogs that are individually trained to do work or perform tasks for people with disabilities.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
-Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA, and will not be allowed.
+Dogs and pets whose sole function is only to provide comfort or emotional support do not qualify as service animals under the ADA, and will not be allowed.